 Writer on Westerns Jim Kitses, whose own book, Horizons West, is named after a Boetticher Western, says that if this cycle has a message, it’s “Everybody loses.”

 Boetticher said, “The characters are more important to me than the ideas, because it’s through the mind and the sayings and the actions of the characters that the ideas are born.
 I’m not concerned with what people stand for, I’m concerned with what they do about it.”

+Boetticher’s were really very male films.
+The hero usually gets the gal once the villain has killed off her previous (and dubious) suitor.
 His women were classic 50s stereotypes and usually buxom blondes, with cleavage.
 That’s the way Boetticher was.
-Karen Steele was a favorite (some accounts say she was Mrs Boetticher for a time, though the IMDb bio of her says, “In 1973, Steele married Dr. Maurice Boyd Ruland, a psychiatrist at the Mohave Mental Health Clinic.
+Karen Steele was a favorite.
+Some accounts say she was Mrs Boetticher for a time, though the IMDb bio of her says, “In 1973, Steele married Dr. Maurice Boyd Ruland, a psychiatrist at the Mohave Mental Health Clinic.
 The couple resided in Golden Valley, Arizona.
-They remained together until her death in 1988.”)
-Boetticher’s were really very male films.
-The hero usually gets the gal once the villain has killed off her previous (and dubious) suitor.
+They remained together until her death in 1988.”
+It is certain, however, that Steele and Boetticher were lovers.

 It is quite illuminating to consider Budd’s own favorite Westerns, which he gave in a late interview.
 Top was The Treasure of the Sierra Madre, then came Red River (Burt Kennedy would have agreed with that one), then The Wild Bunch.
 He put his own Seven Men from Now at No 4, above High Noon, so that showed a bit of chutzpah, then Shane and Rio Bravo.
 Fascinating, don’t you think?

 The end of the affair